Last updated on August 24th, 2021 at 05:22 pm

 - Floré by Sun Genomics (Microflora Test)

 Viome offers a $149 “Gut Intelligence Test” and also a $199/month membership strategy that includes vitamins, probiotics, and multiple tests per year.
-The company has said that it has more than 200,000 consumers as well as expects to achieve $100 million in profits in 2022.
+The company boasts more than 200,000 consumers as well as expects to achieve $100 million in profits in 2022, so they clearly are providing real insights.

 What are the shortcomings of at-home gut health tests?